What Makes EdTech a Profitable Business Model?

 In fact, within the next 2 years i.e. by 2022, 42% of all core competencies deemed essential for jobs are expected to change.
 Such a fast-forward and unavoidable upskilling revolution can be delivered feasibly only through technology.

-The US will spend more on education than it will on defence in 2020 with an est. US$1.3 trillion worth of expenditure.
+The US will spend more on education than it will on defense in 2020 with an est. US$1.3 trillion worth of expenditure.
 This represents 6% of its GDP.
-The mammoth share of this expenditure will make up for salaries and infrastructural development for institutionalized education.
+The mammoth share of this expenditure will make up for salaries and infrastructural development for institutionalized education, expanding the domain further from educational apps for kids.
 A realistic indicator of Edtech within the states could be venture funding.
 In 2019, investor interest in Edtech deals was at its five years highest with the US $1.66 billion flowing into the sector across 105 deals.

 But could it be a fluke?
 What if coincidently there had been a hype bubbling somewhere thanks to venture capital rumor mills.
 We can run this assessment through a litmus test.